What We Mean By Heaven

 Much of the discussion within Truth Resonates and Sangha Society is around the idea of co-creating heaven.
 Heaven is a loaded and tricky term, in that it conjures a different idea in the mind of every person who hears it.
 Some people think of heaven as angels and singing choirs.
 Others imagine an endless world of eternal play.
 A million people imagine a million variations on heaven, each resonating uniquely in their mind when they hear the word.

 Sangha Society is meant to be the framework by which heaven forms.
 In Sangha Society, we are supporting people in the creation of countless communities of seekers (sanghas), each of which is its own unique variation of heaven, but all of which are united by certain core principles.
-Those principles are the four traditional wholesome virtues of Buddhism, known as the brahmaviharas, as well as an addition that we view as essential to the creation of a true heaven: personal sovereignty.
-We collectively refer to these as the 5 Heavenly Virtues.
+Those principles are the four traditional wholesome virtues of Buddhism, known as the brahmaviharas, as well as an addition that we view as essential to the creation of a true heaven: sovereignty.
+We collectively refer to these as the 5 Virtues.

 The word brahmavihara comes from Pali and Sanskrit, and it means "sublime attitudes" or "heavenly abodes".
 It has traditionally been comprised of four aspects: